joelparkerhenderson/demo-rust-axum/README.md

 * Create responses with HTTP status code OK and HTML text.

-* Create binary images and respond with custom headers.
+* Create a binary image and respond with a custom header.

 * Create functionality for HTTP GET, PUT, PATCH, POST, DELETE.